-A stormwater management report was prepared by Forefront Engineering Inc., dated March 31, 2020.
-The purpose of the report was to determine the stormwater requirements in support of the proposed development.
+A preliminary stormwater management report was prepared by Forefront Engineering Inc. The purpose of the report is to determine the stormwater requirements in support of the proposed development.
 Post development flows will be limited to pre-development levels for the proposed development.
 A normal level of quality control is required onsite.
 Post development flows are to be controlled by wet pond type stormwater management facility for the majority of the site.
-Drainage from Lots 115 to 145 is proposed to be directed to enhanced swales.
 Detailed design of enhanced roadside ditches, intermittent channel realignment, culvert crossings, outfalls and stormwater management facility outlet structures will be provided during the final engineering design of the subdivision.
+Individual blocks will be subject to Site Plan Control as development is proposed.
+Detailed Stormwater Management Reports will be required for each block.